nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: No need to edit `Person` for `Lesson` operations.
     * Cons: Operations are done with respect to the full list of lessons in the application, which means user cannot isolate the list of lessons of a student of choice to operate on.

+**Aspect: Recurrence rule for recurring lessons**

+* **Alternative 1 (current choice):** Only allow weekly recurrence
+    * Pros: Easy to implement and allow room for other features (such as detecting of clashes).
+Weekly recurring lessons are common for private 1-to-1 tuition in Singapore.
+    * Cons: Users cannot set their own recurrence rule.
+Workaround for schedule keeping possible through adding singular lessons when needed.

+* **Alternative 2:** Allow user to define their own recurrence rule.
+    * Pros: Greater flexibility in planning lessons outside the regular weekly recurrence.
+    * Cons: Difficult to detect clashes with the endless possibilities.

 <br />